functionland/fx-fotos/README.md

 # Latest 2 Updates

+**June-22-2021:** Further enhanced performance by moving PHotosChunk logic to Animated instead of re-animated

 **June-19-2021:** Changed image selection and action bar to reanimated instead of states!

-**June-15-2021:** Added pinch and smart zoom for single image mode.

 # BOX Photos development guide
 Note: Project is still in alpha phase and not production ready.
 We aim to release beta version by end of June 2021.